sailor27/translifelinechat/README.md

 * Can see messages sent to window by chatter
 * Can compose notes for chat session
 * Can end session
-* Has state of : on call or off call
+* Has state of : isConnected or !isConnected

 **Chatter:**
 * Can see chat how to before starting